How to get a short break

 If your child does not receive high level DLA/enhanced PIP, you can request a social care assessment.
 This assessment will assess the needs of the child/young person and provide social work support and care management.Cambridgeshire County Council aims to arrange a visit to complete a single assessment within 45 working days.
 A social worker will come and meet you and your family.
 They will ask your permission to talk to other people who know you and your family’s circumstances.
 They will then use the information to work out which eligibility level your child is at, and then provide the right support.If your child’s needs do not meet this criteria, CCC will offer advice and information about other organisations that may be able to help.

-Cambridgeshire County Council’s Duty Statement sets out which families in the area can access short breaks.
+Cambridgeshire County Council’s website sets out which families in the area can access short breaks.

 If you are not eligible